ibm-cloud-docs/FileStorage/replication.md

 {: ui}

 When a primary volume is deleted, the replication schedule and the volume in the replica data center are deleted, too.

+You can expect the volume to remain visible in your Storage list for at least 24 hours (immediate cancellation) or until the anniversary date.
+Certain features aren't going to be available any longer, but the volume remains visible until it is reclaimed.
+However, billing is stopped immediately after you click Delete/Cancel Replica.

+Active replicas can block reclamation of the Storage volume.
+Make sure that the volume is no longer mounted, host authorizations are revoked, and replication is canceled before you attempt to cancel the original volume.
+{: important}

 ## Creating a duplicate of a replica
 {: #cloneareplica}